Pom Klementieff

-Klementieff received worldwide recognition for her role as Mantis in the Marvel Cinematic Universe films Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), Thor: Love and Thunder (2022) and the television film The Guardians of the Galaxy Holiday Special (2022).
-She will reprise the role in the upcoming film Guardians of the Galaxy Vol. 3 (2023).
+Pom Alexandra Klementieff ([pɔm klemɑ̃tjɛf]; born 3 May 1986) is a French actress.
+She is best known for playing Mantis in the Marvel Cinematic Universe (2017), and Paris in the final two films of the Mission: Impossible series (2023–2025).

 Early life

-Klementieff was born in Quebec City, Quebec, Canada to a Korean mother and Russian-French father Alexis Klementieff, who was working there as a consul with the government of France.
-She is a French citizen, but does not have Canadian citizenship because jus soli does not apply to children of diplomats.
-Her grandfather was Russian painter Eugene Klementieff (1901-c.1985).
+Pom Alexandra Klementieff was born on May 3, 1986, in Quebec City, Canada, to Korean mother Yu Ri Park and Russian-French father Alexis Klementieff.
+Her grandfather was Russian painter Eugene Klementieff.
 Her parents chose the name "Pom" because it is similar in pronunciation to the Korean words for both "spring" (봄) and "tiger" (범).
-Klementieff lived in Canada for one year before her family began travelling extensively due to her father's job.
-They lived in Japan and Ivory Coast before settling in France.
+Klementieff's father worked in Canada as consul for the French Ministry of Foreign Affairs.

-Klementieff's father died of cancer when she was five, and her mother had schizophrenia and was unable to care for children, so Klementieff was raised by her paternal uncle and aunt.
-Her uncle, whom she described as "like [her] second father", died on her 18th birthday, and her older brother Namou died by suicide seven years later, on her 25th birthday.
-Klementieff briefly studied law in an undergraduate capacity after her uncle's death to appease her aunt, but did not find it appealing.
+Klementieff moved to Kyoto, Japan and then the Ivory Coast before returning to France, settling an hour away from Paris.
+Klementieff's father died of cancer when she was five, and her mother had schizophrenia and was unable to care for her children, so Klementieff was raised by her paternal uncle and aunt.
+Her uncle died on her 18th birthday, and her older brother Namou died by suicide seven years later, on her 25th birthday.

+Klementieff moved to Paris to study law to appease her aunt, after her uncle's death, but did not find it appealing.
 She also worked as a waitress and saleswoman in France.
 She started acting at age 19 at the Cours Florent drama school in Paris.
-A few months into her education, she won a theatre competition and two years of free classes with the school's top teachers.
+A few months into her education, she won a theater competition and two years of free classes with the school's top teachers.